ikespand/awesome-machine-learning-fluid-mechanics/README.md

 14. [turbESN](https://github.com/flohey/turbESN) is a python-based package which relies on PyTorch for ESN as a backend which supports fully autonomous and teacher forced ESN predictions.

+15. [PyKoopman](https://github.com/dynamicslab/pykoopman) is a Python package for computing data-driven approximations to the Koopman operator. ([Paper](https://arxiv.org/abs/2306.12962))

 ## Research articles

 ### Editorials